isabellaWang0108/flocker/README.md

 ![Data model](https://wangx733.github.io/dearTime/images/dataModel.png)

 ## Matching Algorithm
-For the design of matching people, we decided to go with the theory that the more people are alike, the better they get alone with each other Thus, we just check every single options in the database, one same item = 1 point.
+For the design of matching people, we decided to go with the theory that the more people are alike, the better they get alone with each other Thus, we just check every single option in the database, one same item = 1 point.
 The more common answers the higher the score.
-Then, we just display the users in order of high to low base on the score.
+Then, we just display the users in order of high to low based on the score.

 ```javascript
    // the list of people